thecoder08/my-os/README.md

 - [x] Basic libc with utility functions (strlen, strcmp, strcpy, strcat, reverse, itoa, memcpy, memset)
 - [x] Parallel port driver
 - [ ] Dynamic memory allocation (half done, currently malloc just returns an increasing pointer and cannot be free'd)
+- [ ] Monitor serial port from VGA
 - [ ] Floppy disk driver (In progress)
 - [ ] Filesystem (Maybe FAT) (will be worked on when FDC driver is done)
 - [ ] Modesetting VGA driver, with support for text and 256 color graphics modes